dart-lang/site-www/src/_tutorials/libraries/shared-pkgs.md

 ## Install the package dependencies

-If you're using an IDE or Dart-savvy editor to edit `pubspec.yaml`, it might automatically install the packages your app depends on.
+If you're using a Dart-savvy editor or `dart pub` to edit `pubspec.yaml`, it might automatically install the packages your app depends on.

 If not, do it yourself by running